 Wal, who hopes to get an engineering job in California, was with the Company for ten years, and his workmates in No. 5 Shop subscribed to buy a silver wrist watch, which was presented to him by Mr. W. J. Tandy, Superintendent Machine Shops.

-Christine, three years with the Company, was presented with a leather travelling handbag and an amethyst ring by the secretaries and her other colleagues and friends at Fetch.
+Christine, three years with the Company, was presented with a leather travelling handbag and an amethyst ring by the secretaries and her other colleagues and friends at Fletch.
 North.
 The family sailed in the Queen Elizabeth and were flying from New York to Hollywood.

 ARCHIVE: July, 1960